vmware/dod-compliance-and-automation/docs/automation-tools/heimdall.md

 ![Heimdall Export](../../images/heimdall_export_options.png)

 ### Comparing Results
-If you have more than one scan you would like to compare (from "like" scan results) you can load them both and enable the comparison view using the button show below:
+If more than one scan needs to be compared (from "like" scan results), multiple scan results can be loaded, and the comparison view can be enabled by using the button shown below:
 ![Heimdall Compare Button](../../images/heimdall_comparison_button.png)

-After the comparison view is enabled you are presented with visualization of the differences between the two results and which controls changed status:
+After the comparison view is enabled a visualization of the differences between the two results is shown, including which controls changed status:
 ![Heimdall Compare View](../../images/heimdall_comparison_view.png)

 ## References